Moodlab/Moodlab/Readme.md

 ## License

 For future possible commercial reasons, this project is under proprietary license.
-If you want to use a part of our work, contacting us.
+If you want to use a part of our work, contact us.
 See the [License](License) file for the complete text of the license.